 The Richard and Annemarie Wolf Foundation has been dedicated to the advancement of endoscopic medicine since it was established in 1968.
-Recently celebrating its 50th anniversary, the foundation is a not-for-profit investment trust that holds the shares of Richard Wolf GmbH and its 16 subsidiaries around the globe.
+Recently celebrating its 50th anniversary, the foundation is a investment trust that holds the shares of Richard Wolf GmbH and its 16 subsidiaries around the globe.

 Committed to furthering the science of endoscopy, the foundation’s board of directors provide strategic direction for the Richard Wolf Group to maintain its global leadership role in minimally invasive surgical instruments.
 In addition, the board awards grants focused on the promotion and innovation of endoscopy and other medical sciences.
 With this dedication and focus, the Richard and Annemarie Wolf Foundation has been making significant contributions to improving patient outcomes throughout the world since its inception five decades ago.

 The foundation is named after Mr. Richard Wolf and Mrs. Annemarie Wolf whom, during their lifetime, were each sole shareholders of Richard Wolf GmbH, which was founded in 1947.
 After the death of company founder Richard Wolf, his entrepreneurial wife Annemarie Wolf owned all of the shares in the business.
 Following a social, and in particular, socio-political vision, Mrs. Annemarie Wolf founded a charitable foundation in 1968.

 *19.12.1906 † 26.04.1958

 In his will, the founder made the foundation the sole heir of his business assets.
 Since the death of Annmarie Wolf in 1969, the Richard and Annemarie Wolf Foundation is the sole shareholder of Richard Wolf GmbH.
 The structure of the foundation remains unchanged under company law and celebrated ist 50th anniversary in 2019.
 Since then, profits have been paid exclusively to the charitable foundation.